Fugitive Slave Act of 1793 Summary

 - Article I, Section 9 declared that “The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by the Congress prior to the Year one thousand eight hundred and eight, but a Tax or duty may be imposed on such Importation, not exceeding ten dollars for each Person (emphasis added).
 “Such persons” was a more delicate euphemism for the word, “slaves.”

-- Article IV, Section 2 mandated that “No Person held to Service or Labour in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due (emphasis added).
+- Article IV, Section 2 — known as the Fugitive Slave Clause — mandated that “No Person held to Service or Labour in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due (emphasis added).
 “Person held to Service or Labor” was yet another more diplomatic substitution for the term “slave.”

-Of these three oblique references to slavery in the Constitution, the last, often referred to as the Fugitive Slave Clause, proved to be the most ambiguous, and eventually the most contentious and divisive.
+The Fugitive Slave Clause proved to be the most ambiguous of the three provisions, and eventually the most contentious and divisive.
 Although the founders were clear that runaway slaves should be “delivered up” or returned to their masters, they did not address regulations for doing so in the Constitution.

-At the same time delegates to the Constitutional Convention set about creating plans for a new government, representatives to the Congress of the existing government established under the Articles of Confederation were meeting in New York.
-On July 13, 1787, the Confederation Congress enacted “An Ordinance for the government of the Territory of the United States northwest of the River Ohio,” that stipulated “There shall be neither slavery nor involuntary servitude in the said territory. . . ” That legislation, more commonly known as the Northwest Ordinance, had the effect of establishing the Ohio River as the border separating free and slaves states between the Appalachian Mountains and the Mississippi River.
+At the same time delegates to the Constitutional Convention set about creating plans for a new government, the Confederation Congress convened in New York.
+On July 13, 1787, it enacted “An Ordinance for the government of the Territory of the United States northwest of the River Ohio” — the Northwest Ordinance of 1787.
+The Ordinance stipulated “There shall be neither slavery nor involuntary servitude in the said territory. . . ” and established the Ohio River as the border separating free and slave states between the Appalachian Mountains and the Mississippi River.
 For the next three decades, that boundary forestalled major sectional disputes over slavery.

 It was not long before it became clear that officials needed to establish rules regarding runaway slaves.
 In 1788, the Pennsylvania Abolition Society informed Governor Thomas Mifflin that three Virginians had kidnapped a free black resident of Pennsylvania named John Davis and sold him into bondage in Virginia.
 Pennsylvania authorities indicted the kidnappers, but could not bring them to trial because they had fled to their home state.
-In 1791, Mifflin appealed to Virginia Governor Beverly Randolph for the extradition of the kidnappers, but Randolph refused.
-Mifflin appealed to President Washington, who sent the matter on to Congress.
+In 1791, Mifflin appealed to Virginia Governor Beverly Randolph for the extradition of the kidnappers, but Randolph refused, insisting that Davis was not a free man, but an escaped slave.
+Mifflin appealed to President George Washington, who sent the matter on to Congress.
 The legal dispute prompted Congress to enact “An Act respecting fugitives from justice, and persons escaping from the service of their masters,” in 1793.

 Section 1 of the Fugitive Slave Act seemed to favor the Pennsylvanians.
 It declared: